 Add an existing batch job to a project

-Existing batch jobs that have been created using the Data Reviewer 9.3 release or later can be added to a project.
+Existing batch jobs created in a previous release of Data Reviewer can be added to a project.

 - Click the Insert tab.